 - Rest and minimize your activity level for the first day or two.

-- Do drink lots of fluid after the bleeding stops, drink out of a glass or cup.
+- Drink plenty of fluids after the bleeding has stopped, but drink out of a cup, not a straw.